 H-1B Visa Electrical Estimator Jobs

-Electrical Estimator roles qualify for H-1B sponsorship as specialty occupations requiring at least a bachelor's degree in electrical engineering, construction management, or a related field.
+Electrical Estimator roles qualify for H-1B visa sponsorship as specialty occupations requiring at least a bachelor's degree in electrical engineering, construction management, or a related field.
 Employers in construction, utilities, and engineering services file LCAs through DOL before petitioning USCIS, and cap-subject registrations open each April for an October 1 start date.

-See All Electrical Estimator Jobs
+Find H-1B Visa Electrical Estimator Jobs

 Overview